 Preschool activities at home

-There are so many activities for preschool kids you can do at home, from simple activities like number recognition to playing fun games and making crafts.
+There are so many home activities for preschool kids, from simple ones like number recognition to playing fun games and making crafts.

 I took this idea taken from the Children’s Museum of Atlanta, and it’s awesome.

 Take one paper towel sheet and tape the center to make butterfly.
-Color with marker, then drop water on it to watch the colors spread.
+Let your little one color it with marker, then drop water on it to watch the colors spread.